micolous/kotlin-pcsc/README.md

 ## Supported platforms

 > [!NOTE]
-> Cross-compiling **Native** targets is not supported, except to a macOS target
+> Due to functional limitations in Kotlin/Native, cross-compiling **Native**
-> from a macOS host.
+> targets is not supported, except from a macOS host to a macOS target.

 Platform             | [PC/SC][] Implementation | JVM ([JNA][]) | [Native][]
 -------------------- | ------------------------ | ------------- | ----------